 Subprograms defined so far encompass traditional CNC modal commands, and the transfer of ISO 10303-238 manufacturing states.
 Work continues on standardized touch probing capability.

-If interested, contact Project Leader David Odendahl [email protected]
+If interested, contact Project Leader, David Odendahl at firstname.lastname@example.org.

 The OMAC Manufacturing Workgroup (OMW) Executive Committee oversees the direction of the OMW and its sub-groups and approves all of the recommendations that come out of the OMW sub-groups.
 The OMW Executive Committee is made up of 3 users, 2 technology providers, and 2 machine builders.
 Members are expected to represent their industry group (user, technology provider or machine builder) in providing input and direction to the committee.
 OMW Executive Committee positions are for two-year term.